-A wood-, gas-, or coal-burning appliance that is primarily used to provide
+A fireplace is a wood-, gas-, or coal-burning appliance that is primarily used to provide

 ambiance to a room.
 Conventional, masonry fireplaces without energy saving